Frontier Thesis: Early anti-Turnerian thought

-Though Turner’s work was massively popular in its time and for decades after, it received significant intellectual pushback in the midst of World War II.
-This quote from Turner’s The Frontier in American History is arguably the most famous statement of his work and, to later historians, the most controversial:
+Though Turner's work was massively popular in its time and for decades after, it received significant intellectual pushback in the midst of World War II.
+This quote from Turner's The Frontier in American History is arguably the most famous statement of his work and, to later historians, the most controversial:

-This assertion’s racial overtones concerned historians as Adolf Hitler and the Blood and soil ideology, stoking racial and destructive enthusiasm, rose to power in Germany.
+This assertion's racial overtones concerned historians as Adolf Hitler and the Blood and soil ideology, stoking racial and destructive enthusiasm, rose to power in Germany.
 An example of this concern is in George Wilson Pierson’s influential essay on the frontier.
 He asked why the Turnerian American character was limited to the Thirteen Colonies that went on to form the United States, why the frontier did not produce that same character among pre-Columbian Native Americans and Spaniards in the New World.

-Despite Pierson and other scholars’ work, Turner’s influence did not end during World War II or even after the war.
+Despite Pierson and other scholars’ work, Turner's influence did not end during World War II or even after the war.
 Indeed, his influence was felt in American classrooms until the 1970s and 80s.

+Criticisms

+Critics of the Frontier Thesis note that it says little about indigenous Americans, African Americans, and women, either because Turner was Eurocentric or because he simply forgot about them, as Glenda Riley has argued.

+David J. Weber has argued that the Turner thesis is not applicable to the Mexican Frontier and that cultures have just as much to do with political development as environment, and that isolation from the metropolis can foster despotism as much as liberty.
+Obstacles to Turnerian development in Mexican Frontier history include geographic isolation promoting caudillismo and disunion, inarable desert and jungle, and rebellious independent indigenous peoples who were at odds with and fought Mexican people.

+Herbert Eugene Bolton and following historians have argued that the culture of the colonizing people shapes the environment, not the reverse.

+Other scholars and contemporary individuals postulate that the equality, unity, and liberty promoted by western expansion was illusory, arguing that it does not account, for example, for the spread of slavery westward, the disenfranchisement of Mexican-Americans as a result of the 1848 Treaty of Guadalupe Hidalgo, the 1882 Chinese Exclusion Act, or the expansion of poverty during the Gilded Age.
+African slave marronage in the Southeast and Black pioneers such as Jim Beckwourth are also ignored.